bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-02.md

 **4.** If you will be using your own laptop in the lab, please install [BlueJ](https://www.bluej.org/) before you come to lab.
 [BlueJ](https://www.bluej.org/) is available for all platforms - it's Java!

-## What to hand in

-Your completed assignment, submitted in Moodle as a pdf, should include:

-* the strategy you chose for working in a team & how it worked out
-* a summary of what you did & learned in the lab
-* details on which challenges you encountered, how you tried to solve them and their solution

-Lab assignments are due the night before your next lab at 22:00.
-They may, of course, be turned in earlier.
-You hand them in by preparing the report in PDF and submitting it to Moodle.

 ## Assignment